stat545ubc-2023/mda-nmhowes/README.md

 ### __Introduction__
 This data analysis investigates different data sets with an emphasis on the "Vancouver Trees" dataset which includes information regarding tree species, location, and dimentions in Vancouver.

-This analysis demonstrates the ability to use various dplyr functions and ggplots to investigate different relationships between varibles in datasets as well as summarize and manipulate data.
+This analysis demonstrates the ability to use various dplyr functions and ggplot to investigate different relationships between varibles in datasets as well as summarize and manipulate data.

 ### Files in Project Folder